Azure/AzureStackHCI-EvalGuide/steps/1b_NestedOnPhysical.md

 Will my hardware support this?
 -----------
 If you're thinking about running this all on a laptop, it's certainly possible.
 Many modern laptops ship with powerful multi-core CPUs, and high-performance flash storage.
-Neither of these components are likely to be a blocker to your evaluation; most likely, it'll be memory.
+Neither of these components are likely to be a blocker to your evaluation; most likely memory will be the biggest consideration, but if we optimize accordingly, you can still deploy all of the key components and have a good experience.
 Most laptops today support up to 16GB memory, but many ship with less.
 For the purpose of this guide, your minimum recommended hardware requirements are:

 * 64-bit Processor with Second Level Address Translation (SLAT).
 * CPU support for VM Monitor Mode Extension (VT-x on Intel CPU's).